Abraham’s Bosom Was Never About Geography

 This parable is not about where people go when they die.

-Lazarus has nothing — except need.
+Lazarus has nothing except need.

-And notably, Lazarus is named.
+And Lazarus is named.

-The message is subtle but sharp:
+The message is quiet but sharp.

 Heritage is not inheritance